 Rollout Timeline and Compliance Deadlines

-Key milestones in the DTE rollout:
+Key compliance dates in the DTE rollout:

 - August 30, 2022: Legislative Decree 487 was approved, providing the formal legal framework for mandatory electronic invoicing across all taxpayer categories.